Honors and Awards

 Ph.D. student Kate Jensen (computer science and engineering) earned the John Bowers Excellence in Teaching Assistance Award.
 The award honors an outstanding teaching assistant who has demonstrated exceptional interest and commitment to the teaching of College of Science and Engineering students.

-Assistant professor William Pomerantz (chemistry) received the 2018 Guillermo E. Borja Career Development Award from the College of Science and Engineering (CSE).
-This award is given to promising young CSE faculty members in recognition of their research and scholarly accomplishments during their probationary period as assistant professors.
+Assistant professor William Pomerantz (chemistry) received the 2018 Guillermo E. Borja Career Development Award from the College of Science and Engineering.
+This award recognizes promising young faculty members for their research and scholarly accomplishments during their probationary period as assistant professors.

 Assistant professor David Flannigan (chemical engineering and materials science) received the George Taylor Career Development Award from the College of Science and Engineering for exceptional contributions to teaching by a candidate for tenure during the probationary period.